 - 9.4 Motorists in South Ribble experience traffic congestion problems, especially on roads accessing Preston.
-There are a number of opportunities that could help reduce traffic congestion including investing in key highways infrastructure, a bus rapid transit system, new railway stations and walking and cycling initiatives.
+There are a number of opportunities that could help reduce traffic congestion including investing in key highways infrastructure, a bus rapid transit system, new and railway stations and walking and cycling initiatives.
 Small scale road improvements may also be required to improve road safety and traffic conditions. - 9.5 Key investments in highways infrastructure in the borough will enable economic growth, divert high levels of commuter traffic accessing Preston each day and free up road space for local traffic, buses, pedestrians and cyclists.
-Important funding through CIL, other developer contributions and support from the Local Transport Plan 3 will deliver the following vital road improvement schemes: - The Cross Borough Link Road - Completion of the Penwortham Bypass
+Important funding through CIL, other developer contributions and support from the local transport schemes will deliver vital road improvement schemes.